gemini3d/gemini-examples/init/arcs/README.md

 1. The standard configuration which is a straight arc that tapers in intensity with longitude in ./standard
 2. An arc situated at an angle to the background flow in ./angle
+3. An angled arc that is double the standard width in ./angle\_wide
+4. An angled multiple arc system in ./angle\_multiple
+5. An angled arc that moves in ./angle\_moving

 ## GEMINI Installation